TP-O/e-commerce-api/docs/README.md

 ## Database Design

-I just referenced Shopee's workflows and assumed that the tables below are used in their system, so the design may not be the same as theirs.
+I just referred to Shopee's workflows and assumed that the tables below are used in their system, so the design may not be the same as theirs.

 ![E-commerce Database Design](/docs/img/database.jpg)